mit-ll-responsible-ai/hydra-zen/docs/_sources/how_to/using_scikit_learn.rst.txt

    from typing import Callable, Tuple

-   import matplotlib.pyplot as plt import numpy as np from matplotlib.colors import ListedColormap from sklearn.base import BaseEstimator
+   import matplotlib.pyplot as plt from matplotlib.axes import Axes from matplotlib.figure import Figure

+   import numpy as np
+   from matplotlib.colors import ListedColormap from sklearn.base import BaseEstimator